Lost Coast

-The Lost Coast is a mostly natural and undeveloped area of the California North Coast in Humboldt and Mendocino Counties, which includes the King Range.
+The Lost Coast is a mostly natural and undeveloped area of the California North Coast in Humboldt and Mendocino counties, which includes the King Range.
 It was named the "Lost Coast" after the area experienced depopulation in the 1930s.
 In addition, the steepness and related geotechnical challenges of the coastal mountains made this stretch of coastline too costly for state highway or county road builders to establish routes through the area, leaving it the most undeveloped and remote portion of the California coast.
-Without any major highways, communities in the Lost Coast region such as Petrolia, Shelter Cove, and Whitethorn are isolated from the rest of California.
+Without any major highways, communities in the Lost Coast region such as Petrolia, Shelter Cove, and Whitethorn are somewhat isolated from the rest of California.

 The region lies roughly between Rockport and Ferndale.
-At the south end, State Route 1, which runs very close along the coast for most of its length, suddenly turns inland at Rockport before merging with U.S. Route 101 at Leggett.
+At the south end, State Route 1, which runs very close along the coast for most of its length, turns inland at Rockport before merging with U.S. Route 101 at Leggett.
 At the north end, State Route 211 begins its journey at Ferndale, heading towards Highway 101 in Fernbridge.
-Section 511 of the California Streets and Highways Code still says that "Route 211 is from Route 1 near Rockport to Route 101 near Fernbridge", but it is unlikely that the portion south of Ferndale will be built.
+Section 511 of the California Streets and Highways Code still says that "Route 211 is from Route 1 near Rockport to Route 101 near Fernbridge", but it is unlikely that the portion of Route 1 south of Ferndale will be built.
 Most of the region's coastline is now part of either Sinkyone Wilderness State Park or King Range National Conservation Area.

 Geology and climate

-The Lost Coast consists of undivided Cretaceous marine metasedimentary and sedimentary rocks of the North American Plate steeply uplifted by Mendocino Triple Junction interactions with the Pacific Plate and Gorda Plate.
+The Lost Coast consists of undivided Cretaceous marine metasedimentary and sedimentary rocks of the North American Plate steeply uplifted by Mendocino triple junction interactions with the Pacific Plate and Gorda Plate.
 The Lost Coast includes Tertiary marine sedimentary formations north of the Mattole River and a portion of the Franciscan Assemblage called Point Delgada at Shelter Cove.
 The steepness of uplift has created a coastal ridge forming a drainage divide parallel to the coast.
 The drainage pattern between Usal Creek and the Mattole River is a series of short streams with steep channel gradients.

 Like the surrounding coast, the Lost Coast experiences a wet season and a dry season.
 The wet season ranges from October to April.
-The King Range mountains collect significant moisture from storms coming in from the Pacific Ocean, making it one of the wettest sections of the California coastline.
+The King Range mountains collect significant moisture from storms coming from the Pacific Ocean, making it one of the wettest sections of the California coastline.
 Local weather stations typically record over 100 in annually of rainfall, and during wet years, over 200 in can fall along the Lost Coast.
-Snow can blanket the higher peaks after storms, but will melt quickly.
+Snow can blanket the higher peaks after storms, but melts quickly.